philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Beagle file for all populations will be used for population structure (PCANGSD).

+sbatch get_beagle.sbatch <directory where your bam files are stored>

+Output angsd_depth1_15_notrans.beagle.gz is used for PCANGSD.
+This Beagle file is also available on this repository.

 ## PCANGSD- PCA and Admixture analyses

 Running PCANGSD for PCA and Admixture analysis.
 The MAP test yielded K=2 as most supported.
 Admixture was also set manually to run for K=3-5 (using the e= argument).

 ## Get genotype likelihoods, site allele frequencies, and minor allele frequecies for each population.
 Site allele frequencies (.saf) files are needed to calculate the SFS and genetic diversity metrics.